 UI is not only a thing for designers

-I would often think that my apps didn’t look terrific because I’m not a graphic designer, that is I can’t use tools like Photoshop and create beautiful pictures to decorate my website or my app.
+I would often think that my apps didn’t look terrific because I’m not a graphic designer, I can’t use tools like Photoshop and create beautiful pictures to decorate my website or my app.
 I was pretty wrong, because you can make a full mobile app without a single handmade picture.
 You would need icons, but icons library already exist.
 You can make textures with CSS.
 If you really need an image, you could find it on a stock share.

 UX/UI isn’t a swear word